Yolanda M. King

 - Panelist and Organizer, Society of American Law Teachers, The John Marshall Law School and Northern Illinois University College of Law's "Breaking In: How to Become a Law Professor or Law School Administrator" Program (September 16, 2011).

-- Presentation, Survey of Music Class, School of Music, NIU College of Visual & Performing Arts, DeKalb, IL (April 2010).
+- Presenter, Survey of Music Class, School of Music, NIU College of Visual & Performing Arts, DeKalb, IL (April 2010).

 - Panelist, City of Chicago Department of Law’s “2007 Diversity in the Law Pipeline Program” (February 23, 2007).